mjrairick/mjrairick/README.md

 1. ScheduPaper [https://github.com/mjrairick/ScheduPaper] - CS241 Final Project: ScheduPaper helps students plan out their paper before its deadline!

-## 📫 How to Reach Me

-Feel free to reach out to me via mrairick@oberlin.edu or miriamjrairick@gmail.com

 ---

 ⭐️ Star this README if you found it helpful!